Hike to Vesledalssetra

 Vesledalssetra has long been the starting point for trips across the Jostedalsbreen.
 For several generations, glacier guides led tourists across the glacier to Skjåk and Sogn, and livestock traders led large herds of cattles across the glacier to Fåbergstølen and further on towards Austlandet.
 In our time, "Josten på langs" has been a popular ski trip in the spring.

-• Difficulty: Moderate.
+Difficulty: Moderate.
 The trail has been recently upgraded.
 Some sections run along bare rock.

-• Length: 3.6 km one way.
+Length: 3.6 km one way

-• Elevation gain: 200m
+Elevation gain: 200 m

-• Duration: 3 hours round trip
+Duration: 3 hours round trip

-• Season: Spring – Autumn
+Season: Spring – Autumn

-• Parking: You can park at the parking lot at Loppeset.
-Remember to pay the fee.
+Parking: You can park at the parking lot at Loppeset.
+Remember to pay the fee!

-• Note: If you park at Greidung, the hike will be more challenging.
-During snowmelt and after heavy rainfall, crossing Trollurgova dry-shod may be difficult.
+Note: If you park at Greidung, the hike will be more challenging.

-There is no cellular coverage in Vesledalen.
+There is no mobile coverage on the hike.

 From the parking lot at the end of the toll road to Vesledalssetra, it is approximately 3.6 km and a little over 200 meters in altitude.
 From Erdalssetra it is approx. 1.9 km to walk and 75 meters in height.